What are the benefits of cloud computing? Advantages and Disadvantages

 How Cloud Computing Works

 Instead of storing files on a data storage device, local server, or hard drive, multiple users save and access data in cloud systems.
 This means that everyone in an organization can access data and files with an internet connection.
-Regardless of whether they rely on desktop or mobile access, and while cloud storage may utilize arrays of hard drives, the data is not stored locally.
+Cloud service providers enable users access to a wide range of resources and technologies, including seamless upgrades, hardware, and software platforms.
+Regardless of whether they rely on desktop or mobile access, cloud environments are essential for supporting mobile apps in various business use cases, such as mobile application testing and deployment for customer service.
+While cloud storage may utilize arrays of hard drives, the data is not stored locally.

 When it comes to cloud computing services, there are several options that go miles beyond cloud computing basics.
 Additionally, cloud services can be broadly divided into infrastructure as a service (IaaS), platform as a service (PaaS), and software as a service (SaaS).
 In contrast, the types of clouds can include public cloud, private cloud, and hybrid cloud.